 - Olympe: Evidently from Mt.
 Olympus: she's pretty tall!

 Harry Potter Character Names P–Z

-Pomona: Minor Roman nature-goddess; her name comes from pomum, "fruit."
+- Pomona: Minor Roman nature-goddess; her name comes from pomum, "fruit."
 No, she's not a fruitcake; she's a goddess who nurtures the growth of fruits and orchards.
-Good first name for a Herbology professor.
+A good first name for a Herbology professor.

 - Privet: A type of plant used for privacy hedges, so a very apt term for a street in suburbia; incidentally, the plant is poisonous to pets.

 - Regulus: "prince, chieftain," literally "little king" in Latin.
 We get the name of Sirius' brother right after he complains that his parents were "convinced that to be a Black made you practically royal."

 - Remus: One of the two legendary founders of Rome who was exposed at birth, rescued and suckled by a she-wolf.

 - Ronald: From Old Norse, Rögnvaldr, "having the [ruling] power of the gods."

 - Rubeus: Probably from ruber, "red, ruddy, blushing," but rubeus technically means "of/related to brambles, bramble-overgrown," which certainly describes his beard!
 (I gather brambles in Italy are reddish.)

 - Rufus: Yet another Latin word for red, especially "red-headed."
 Sometimes associated with anger.